tianhuil/dotfiles/README.md

 This is a repository of useful "dot files" for unix.
 ----------------------------------------------------

-To load the .bashrc, .inputrc, and bash completions, run:
+To load the .bashrc, .inputrc, and bash completions, run (this will overwrite .bashrc etc ...):

 > setup.sh